-The University recognises its duty as an employer to ensure that the safety of staff or students on campus is not adversely affected by the use of alcohol or other intoxicants.

-- Risk assessments for the use of potentially hazardous equipment or hazardous activities will consider the impacts of staff or students who may be under the influence of alcohol or other intoxicants. - Staff who have alcohol use disorders may seek assistance through the Employee Assistance Programme. - The University has a policy in relation to the consumption of alcohol on campuses and on restricting alcohol promotion at University events.
+- The University recognises its duty as an employer to ensure that the safety of staff or students on campus is not adversely affected by the use of alcohol or other intoxicants. - Risk assessments for the use of potentially hazardous equipment or hazardous activities will consider the impacts of staff or students who may be under the influence of alcohol or other intoxicants. - Staff who have alcohol use disorders may seek assistance through the Employee Assistance Programme.